Bill Wyman (album)

-Bill Wyman is the third album by Rolling Stones bassist Bill Wyman.
-It was released in 1982 by A&M Records.
-The album reached number 55 on the UK album charts.
+Bill Wyman is the third solo studio album by the English rock musician Bill Wyman, released on 26 March 1982 by A&M Records.
+The album reached No. 55 on the UK Albums Chart.

+Unlike his previous studio albums, Bill Wyman is largely in the new wave-style, with heavy use of synthesisers, and drum machines, and was his first studio album in six years following Stone Alone (1976), after feeling that his first two studio albums "weren't very good", and that a solo career was not for him, but that it was the only way that he would be able to release his own songs, when other artists were not interested in recording them.

-Unlike his previous albums, Bill Wyman is largely in the synth-pop style.
-The song "(Si Si) Je Suis un Rock Star" was the biggest hit single off the album.
-The album features guest musicians Brian Setzer, Slim Jim Phantom, Chris Rea, Dave Mattacks and Terry Taylor.
+The song "(Si Si) Je Suis un Rock Star" was the biggest hit single off the album, making the top 20 in five different countries, and "Come Back Suzanne" made No. 12 in Australia.
+The album features guest musicians Chris Rea, Brian Setzer and Slim Jim Phantom of Stray Cats, Dave Mattacks of Fairport Convention and Terry Taylor of Tucky Buzzard.

 Critical reception

 In a retrospective review, AllMusic rated the album four stars out of five.
 They noted "(Si Si) Je Suis un Rock Star", "Come Back Suzanne" and "A New Fashion" as the best songs.
 They praised the album: "Instead of utilizing the all-star group of backup musicians that dominated his previous solo outings, Bill Wyman found the veteran rocker handling much of the instrumentation himself, with only a rhythm section and a few guest stars pitching in.
 The result is a crisp, consistent sound that mixes the electronic edge of new wave with good, old-fashioned rock & roll production values."
 The album is a "worthwhile listen" and concluded that "ultimately, one's level of interest in Bill Wyman will depend on their love of eccentric humor, but no one can deny that it effectively combines solid songwriting and a sleek, consistent production style."